vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_000_preface.md

 (Despite the mocking tone, I'm really sorry I can't provide instructions for every case!)

+## Why this book comes for free

+The first reason I started writing a technical blog was to share with others my discoveries, and to save them the hassle of going through processes I had already cracked.
+Moreover, I always enjoy the fact that explaining something forces me to better understand that topic, and writing requires even more study to get things clear in my mind, before attempting to introduce other people to the subject.

+Much of what I know comes from personal investigations, but without the work of people who shared their knowledge for free I would not have been able to make much progress.
+The Free Software Movement didn't start with Internet, and I got a taste of it during the 80s and 90s, but the World Wide Web undeniably gave an impressive boost to the speed and quality of this knowledge sharing.

+So this book is a way to say thanks to everybody gave their time to write blog posts, free books, software, and to organise conferences, groups, meetups.
+This is why I teach people at conferences, this is why I write a technical blog, this is the reason for this book.

+That said, if you want to acknowledge the effort with money, feel free.
+Anyone who publishes a book or travels to conferences incurs expenses, and any help is welcome.
+However the best thing you can do is to become part of this process of shared knowledge; experiment, learn and share what you learn.

+## Submitting issues or patches

+This book is not a collaborative effort.
+It is the product of my work, and it expresses my personal view on some topics, and also follows my way of teaching.
+Both can definitely be improved, and they might also be wrong, so I am open to suggestions, and I will gladly receive any report about mistakes or any request for clarifications.
+Feel free to use the GitHub Issues of the [book repository](https://github.com/bgutbook/bgutbook/issues).
+I will answer or fix issues as soon as possible, and if needed I will publish a new version of the book with the correction.
+Thanks!

+## About the author

+My name is Leonardo Giordani, I was born in 1977 with Star Wars, bash, Apple ][, BSD, Dire Straits, The Silmarillion.
+I'm interested in operating systems and computer languages, photography, fantasy and science fiction, video and board games, guitar playing, and (too) many other things.

+I studied and used several programming languages, from the Z80 and x86 Assembly to Python and Scala.
+I love mathematics and cryptography.
+I'm mainly interested in open source software, and I like both the theoretical and practical aspects of computer science.

+For 13 years I was a C/Python programmer and devops for a satellite imagery company. and I am currently infrastructure engineer at [WeGotPOP](https://www.wegotpop.com), a UK company based in London and New York that creates innovative software for film productions.

+In 2013 I started publishing some technical thoughts on my blog, [The Digital Cat](http://thedigitalcatonline.com).

 ## Acknowledgments

-* TODO Unix, Linux, bash authors
-* TODO The Bash book
+* Ken Thompson, Dennis Ritchie, Brian Kernighan and others for writing the Unix operating system.
+* Linus Torvalds for writing the Linux kernel and all the kernel developers.
+* Stephen Bourne for his Bourne shell, Brian Fox for the Bourne-again shell, and many other people contributing to these amazing tools.
+* Richard Stallman and all the people working on the GNU project for porting the Unix utilities.
+* Machtelt Garrels for her amazing Bash Guide for Beginners.
+It saved my day many times.
 * Łukasz Dziedzic, who developed the free "Lato" font ([Latofonts](http://www.latofonts.com)), used for the cover.

 The cover photograph is by [pxhere](https://pxhere.com/en/photo/175470).
 A detail of the photo has been extracted and edited.
 This book is written by a commuter for commuters.
 We spend countless times in stations and on public transport, and even these places can reveal a secret beauty.

 ## Sources

-The sources of the knowledge I tried to distil TODO in this book are countless.
-ManypPeople and books written by them, forums, Stack Overflow TODO answers, a lot of experiments, a couple of hard disk partitions zapped trying to understand how the filesystem works, and a decent number of years spent automating processes.
+The sources of the knowledge I tried to distil in this book are countless.
+Many people and the books they wrote, forums, Stack Overflow answers, a lot of experiments, a couple of hard disk partitions zapped trying to understand how the filesystem works, and a decent number of years spent automating processes.
 While all these are too many to be properly mentioned I can definitely provide the source of the log file used in the examples and the exercises.
 It is a simplified version of an Apache log file that can be downloaded at https://github.com/elastic/examples/blob/master/Common%20Data%20Formats/apache_logs/apache_logs